Religious Studies

 KS3 Religious Studies

-The three year Key Stage 3 lays the foundation in core knowledge and skills students need in order to progress successfully into the religious studies GCSE course.
+The three year Key Stage 3 lays the foundation in core knowledge and skills students need in order to progress successfully into the Religious Studies GCSE course, as well as preparing students to live in a mutli-cultural, pluralist society.
+The KS3 curriculum covers all 6 major world religions, and atheism/humanism.

 For full details what is covered under the Hertfordshire Agreed Syllabus for Religious Education see the Long Term Curriculum Overviews.